Details

 If your webform isn't displaying correctly once embedded on your website, begin by opening the direct URL to your form in your web browser - as per the section titled "Linking to a Form (via a URL)", above.

-If it displays correctly in your browser via the URL, then something on your website (or in your website's code) is causing the design or layout to change - generally a CSS conflict.
+If it displays correctly in your browser via the URL, then something on your website (or in your website's code) is causing the design or layout to change - generally this is due to a CSS conflict.

 We recommend reaching out to a web developer for more details.